Southwest Zone

 COOPER CREEK RESERVOIR: Rainbow trout, bass, bluegill, and coho smolts

 The reservoir was stocked with 2,500 larger-size rainbow trout in early February, and three more times since then.
 With dirty water try using flashing lures and bait with scent.
+As the water gets warmer, try fishing for trout around the aerators.
 Fishing for bass and bluegill has been good.
-Last updated 6/18/25.
+Last updated 7/92/25.

 COOS RIVER BASIN: Bottomfish, trout, surfperch